Raynaud’s Phenomenon: Causes, Symptoms and Solutions

 High homocysteine levels are associated with Raynaud’s.
 Homocysteine is an inflammatory amino acid that is produced as a byproduct of protein metabolism.
 Elevated homocysteine causes excessive blood clotting which diminishes blood flow to areas of the body.

-If you have high homocysteine levels, Homocysteine Support contains synergistic nutrients to facilitate the efficient metabolism of homocysteine.
+Proper levels of methylated vitamins B2, B6, B12, folate, and magnesium help to prevent homocysteine from building up in the body.
 Vitamin B12 works with folate and its metabolites to change homocysteine into the non-toxic amino acid methionine.
 Providing proper methylation support can help to reduce homocysteine to a safe level.

 It is important to test your homocysteine levels.
 The Comprehensive Blood Analysis measures your homocysteine levels.
 This thorough test also includes a CBC with differential, Complete Metabolic Panel, Fasting Glucose, Insulin, and Hemoglobin A1c, Lipid Panel, Iron Panel, Thyroid Panel, inflammatory markers, vitamins and minerals (zinc, copper, vitamins A, D, and B12, folate, magnesium), and more.
 It is a fantastic test to gauge overall health and identify potential health problems in their early stages.